Haus-des-Engagements/re-sharing/docs/ADR/0010-Bookings-App.md

 - write a message for a specific booking
 - create multiple bookings for recurring meetings at once

-Room administrators on the other hand mus be able to:
+Resource administrators on the other hand mus be able to:
 - confirm a booking request (or multiple bookings being part of the same recurrence)
 - cancel a booking request (or multiple bookings being part of the same recurrence)